 The Kapwing Kittens will get to work on your GIF-tastic masterpiece.
 Hold tight, and then your slideshow will be available for download, editing, or for watermark removal if you have a Kapwing account.
 Presto!
 You can download your GIF slideshow as an MP4 to share with friends.
 Ron Swanson mood achieved.

-Once your GIF slideshow has been created, you can always go back to edit it or open it with Kapwing’s Creator to make a GIF collage.
+Once your GIF slideshow has been created, you can always go back to edit it or open it with Kapwing’s Studio to make a GIF collage.

 Thanks for using Kapwing!
 I hope this helps you make your GIF slideshows and montages galore.
 We're a small startup, so please reach out if you have questions or ideas for how we can make our tool better.